This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Pour the cream and sugar into a small bowl and whip at high speed using a hand mixer until stiff peaks form.
+• In a small bowl, whip cream and sugar with a hand mixer until stiff peaks form.
 Set aside.

-• In a separate bowl, whip together the peanut butter, cream cheese, and powdered sugar.
+• In a separate bowl, beat together peanut butter, cream cheese, and powdered sugar until smooth.

 Notes